binocarlos/biro/README.md

 The `dirty` property must be true for a form error to display - this means if a user clicks submit before entering any information we would want to not submit and instead display the errors.

 You can use the `biro/tools` library to do this (as in the example at the top of the page).

+The `changed` property of the meta data (and each field) is set to true simply if the value has changed.

 The `validate` property of the form is a function that accepts an object (the data entered into the form) and returns an object with a property for each of the errors.